 Get a RICS regulated Quantity Surveying company to use your outline designs to create a detailed estimate of your construction costs.
 This will give you estimates of the material and labour costs, room by room, line by line.
 You’ll also get costs for other elements such as scaffolding, diggers, and skips.

-Because Quantity Surveyors spend all their time looking at plans and talking to builders they are much closer to the real cost of building – including how labour rates vary by region, and changes in the costs of materials.
-Estimating construction costs using a Quantity Surveyor is therefore a much more accurate way to check your building costs than doing it yourself – and the detailed information they will give you will mean you understand your project’s costs much more clearly.
+Because Quantity Surveyors spend all their time looking at plans and talking to builders they are much closer to the real cost of building.
+This includes how labour rates vary by region, and changes in the costs of materials.
+Estimating construction costs using a Quantity Surveyor is therefore a much more accurate way to check your building costs than doing it yourself.
+And the detailed information they will give you will mean you understand your project’s costs much more clearly.